dartharnold/EDTS/README.md

 * `-e S`/`--end S`: the station to end at
 * `-j N`/`--jump-range N`: the current jump range of the ship, in Ly

-Optional arguments:
+Common optional arguments:

 * `-n N`/`--num-jumps N`: the number of hops, excluding the start and end, to be visited.
 Default: the number of stations provided (i.e. visit all the hops)
 * `-p [SML]`/`--pad-size [SML]`: the pad size of the ship.
 Default: `M` (medium pad).
 * `-d N`/`--jump-decay N`: the jump range, in Ly, to lower the effective jump range by per hop.
-This allows estimation of a route with cargo being picked up at each hop along the way.
+This allows modelling of picking up cargo at each hop along the route.
 Default: `0`
+* `-o`/`--ordered`: indicates that the provided stations are already in order; generally used either to provide informational output only, or in conjunction with `-r`.

+Other optional arguments:

 * `-v N`/`--verbose N`: causes more logging output to be provided
-* `-o`/`--ordered`: indicates that the provided stations are already in order; generally used either to provide informational output only, or in conjunction with `-r`.
 * `--jump-time N`: the time taken to perform a single hyperspace jump (used as part of the route estimation).
 Default: `45`
 * `--diff-limit N`: the multiplier of the fastest route beyond which a route is considered "bad" and discounted.
 Default: `1.5`
 * `--slf N`: the multiplier to apply to multi-jump hops to account for imperfect system positions.
 Default: `0.9`